This section gives you quick and easy access to the questions and answers we’re asked most frequently.

 Any extra costs incurred for making the change will be charged to the customer.

 Seeing the lights always depends on the weather and timing but finally you also need a lot of luck.
-We cannot refund any money or give you a new tour if you do not see the Northern Lights during your safari but we will do our very best that you will enjoy your experience with or without them.
+We cannot refund any money or give you a new tour if you do not see the Northern Lights during your tour but we will do our very best that you will enjoy your experience with or without them.

 Valid driving license classes for driving a snowmobile